iivanoo/covid-apps-observer/data/data_ca/reports/resources/de.xikolo.openwho___3.6/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="de.xikolo.openwho 1 reviews"/>
 </p>

+> The videos are not playing eventhough I've downloaded them<br> :date: __2020-11-03 10:43:38__

+> “‘Ovid’ is Latin for a sheep.
+COVID starts with a C, which also means ‘see’ in ancient language.
+19 was known as the “Number of Surrender” in ancient times.”
+It goes on to draw the conclusion, “C-OVID 19 = ‘See a Sheep Surrender'”.<br> :date: __2020-11-02 08:04:58__

 > Very bad experience i got unable to login very bad i fell worst experience<br> :date: __2020-09-26 10:55:02__